akoksal/akoksal.github.io/_posts/2020-04-24-review-of-miracles-of-human-language-from-coursera.md

 ### Course

-This course is a simple introduction to linguistics consist of 6-weeks.
-In each week, we have lectures, interviews and examplar videos with 6 different language speakers to look up real language data of related topics of that week.
-We have also discussion sessions with two students to cover up each week's topics.
+This 6-weeks course is a simple introduction to linguistics.
+In each week, we have lectures, interviews, and modules with 6 different language speakers to look up real language data of related topics of each week.
+We also have discussion sessions with two students to cover up each week's topics.
 Let's look at the content.

 1. **Human Language and Language Diversity**<br>
     In the first week, they introduce languages by stating the differences between human and animal communication systems.
 They introduce Ethnologue which is an online encyclopedia for languages.
 Also, Victoria Nyst talks about sign language in the interview section.